Welcome to the 2021 season of the National Aviary’s Peregrine Falcon Nestcam!

-Each spring and summer, the National Aviary sponsors a live stream of the Peregrine Falcons residing high up on the south side of the Cathedral of Learning on the main campus of the University of Pittsburgh.
+Each spring and summer, the National Aviary hosts a live stream of the Peregrine Falcons residing high up on the south side of the Cathedral of Learning on the main campus of the University of Pittsburgh.
 From there the falcons can access Schenley Park and Monongahela River to the south.

 The History of Peregrines at Pitt

+Fall 2015 –2019: In November 2015 a new female, “Hope,” arrived at the Cathedral of Learning from her former nest site at the Tarentum Bridge (about 12 miles away) where she had fledged at least four young.
+Hope’s initial mate was E2, succeeded by “Terzo” when E2 died in March 2016.
 Hope nested at the Cathedral of Learning for four seasons, 2016 through 2019, during which time she exhibited very abnormal behavior.
 She displayed aggression toward her chicks, and out of 16 hatched eggs, only 8 lived to fledge.
 We, and the experts we have consulted, have no explanation for Hope’s highly unusual behavior.

 Many thanks to our partners: University of Pittsburgh, M&P Security Solutions, and the Pennsylvania Game Commission.

-More About Peregrine Falcons
+More About Peregrine Falcons:

-The female Peregrine will incubate the eggs for about a month, sitting on them to keep them warm, and when the chicks hatch they are small, nearly featherless, and very dependent on their parents.
-But they mature very quickly, and within a week of hatching they nearly double their size!
+The female Peregrine incubates the eggs for about a month, sitting on them to keep them warm, and when the chicks hatch, they are small, nearly featherless, and very dependent on their parents.
+But, they mature very quickly, and within a week of hatching they nearly double their size!
 Within a month, they go from having soft, downy white feathers to dark brown feathers, or plumage.
 By around 5 weeks old, they are ready to fledge the nest!
-Peregrine Falcons stay with their parents through the summer, learning to hunt and navigate their world.
+Peregrine Falcons stay with their parents through the beginning of summer, learning to hunt and navigate their world.

 The next time you are out on a walk, look for Peregrine Falcons on the ledges of tall buildings or under the bridges along Pittsburgh’s three rivers!